 6.19.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Variables may be declared, but never used when writing code or the need for a variable may be eliminated in the code, but the declaration may remain.
 Most compilers will report this as a warning and the warning can be easily resolved by removing the unused variable.

 6.19.2 Guidance to language users

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Resolve all compiler warnings for unused variables.
 This is trivial in C as one simply needs to remove the declaration of the variable.
 Having an unused variable in code indicates that either warnings were turned off during compilation or were ignored by the developer.

 6.20 Identifier Name Reuse [YOW]